Updated: Jul 27

-Armed soldiers or additional security personnel in front of the schools, new security checks, new rules for parents at picking up the children and no outside activities for the kids.
-The Minister, responsible for education in Brussels area told in a TV interview they have decided to open the schools Wednesday, despite the ongoing imminent terrorist threat, as children are supposed to be safer in schools than outside.
+Armed soldiers or additional security personnel in front of the schools, new security checks, new rules for parents to pick up the children and no outside activities for the kids.
+The Minister responsible for education in the Brussels area told in a TV interview they have decided to open the schools Wednesday, despite the ongoing imminent terrorist threat, as children are supposed to be safer in schools than outside.

-We, parents, got letters from schools, from the headmasters and even from a psychologist, with some advices on how to deal with fear and children's anxiety.
+We, parents, got letters from schools, from the headmasters and even from a psychologist with some advice on how to deal with fear and children's anxiety.
 They reminded us on our own responsibility for making children's life again normal and safe.
-We were told to keep them away from the media and to talk to them about their fears, unsolved questions and strange ideas in order to help them understaning the situation better.
+We were told to keep them away from the media and to talk to them about their fears, unsolved questions and strange ideas to help them understand the situation better.

 Quite a task.

-All parents know, you can not trick your children.
-They feel you, your insecurity and anger and in the worst case they translate these emotions as it was their own fault.
+All parents know, that you can not trick your children.
+They feel you, your insecurity and anger and in the worst case, they translate these emotions as it was their own fault.

-So it is important to talk to them.
-To calm them down and explain it is dangerous, but the probabilty something would happen to us is relatively small.
-However, unfortunately we also had to tell them there will be no Saint Nicholas in the school and that even their Christmas market has been cancelled for their own safety.
+So it is essential to talk to them.
+To calm them down and explain it is dangerous, but the probability something would happen to us is relatively small.
+However, unfortunately, we also had to tell them there would be no Saint Nicholas in the school and that even their Christmas market had been cancelled for their own safety.

 I think the worst conflict we are having right now here is the one with ourselves.

 Well, no matter what the Belgian Government is trying to signalise, I don't feel any safer now.
 And talking to friends and neighbours doesn't help.
 Some expats went home for a week, and some took their children to their grandparents or went on a holiday.